Portugal church sex abuse study finds 512 alleged victims

 The Independent Committee for the Study of Child Abuse in the Catholic Church, set up by Portuguese bishops just over a year ago, looked into alleged cases from 1950 onward.
 The panel produced its final report Monday.
 Portuguese bishops are due to discuss the report next month.

 The statute of limitations has expired on most of the alleged cases.
+Only 25 allegations were passed to prosecutors, the panel said.

+The report came four years after Pope Francis gathered church leaders from around the world at the Vatican to address the sex abuse crisis in the church.
+That meeting was held more than 30 years after the scandal first erupted in Ireland and Australia and 20 years after it hit the United States.

+Bishops and other Catholic superiors in many parts of Europe at the time continued to deny that clergy sex abuse existed or insisted on giving little weight to the problem.

-Pedro Strecht, a psychiatrist who headed the panel, said it estimates the true number of victims during the period is at least 4,415.
+Pedro Strecht, a psychiatrist who headed the panel in Portugal, said it estimates the true number of victims during the period is at least 4,415.
 He didn’t explain how the extrapolation was made.

 The panel is not publishing the names of the victims, the identities of the alleged abusers, or the places the abuses allegedly happened.
+However, it is to send to bishops by the end of the month a list of alleged abusers who are still active in the church.

-However, its final report includes a separate — and confidential — annex of all the names of church members reported to the committee that is being sent to the Portuguese Bishops Conference and to the police.
+The final report includes a separate — and confidential — annex of all the names of church members reported to the committee that is being sent to the Portuguese Bishops Conference and to the police.

+The Portuguese church hasn’t said whether it intends to pay compensation to any victims.

 The report said that 77% of the abusers were priests, with other perpetrators being linked to church institutions.